-The best VPS hosting providers for cheap are Hostinger and Hostwinds, which offer baseline VPS hosting for $3.95 a month and $4.99 a month respectively.
+The best cheap VPS hosting providers we've tested are Hostinger and Hostwinds, which offer baseline VPS hosting for less than $6 a month.

 How to choose the best VPS hosting for you

 Due to its more technical nature, VPS hosting can seem complex.
 It's wise to think carefully and consider options, and make sure you select the right plan for you.
 We recommend starting with identifying the operating system you need to work with, whether Linux web hosting or Windows web hosting.
 Most hosts offer Linux VPS, while Windows VPS is a little less common.